Anuinder/movie_analysis/README.md

 # movie_analysis

-Analyzing the tmdb dataset for various primary and critical features.
+Analyzing the TMDb dataset for various primary and critical features.

 #### Requirements
 * Install the [Anaconda](https://www.anaconda.com/products/distribution) distribution of Python.
 It already has required packages, namely, NumPy, panadas, matplotlib included.